badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

 --==_mimepart_5b784aee4aca8_643f3fbdb76d45c04373fd--
 ```

-Basically,
-the top structure declares that the content type of the body is a multipart message and provides a boundary delimiter between these parts.
-The body then contains multiple sections separated by the delimiter,
-each one being a new IMF structure with their own headers and body,
-the headers declaring the content type of the body.

-In this example,
-the IMF contains an HTML and a plain text version of the same message,
-and the content type of the top structure hints the MUA about which one to pick first.
-When you're in a deep rage because of a mail displaying as HTML in your console client,
-now you know that either it wasn't multipart and didn't provide a plain text version,
-or the Content-Type header was not providing the proper hint for your MUA to do its work correctly.

-A multipart message may contain many parts with different goals.
-Here the two parts were intended to provide different alternative for an end-user to read the message,
-but other parts may serve other purposes like adding attachements to a message or even encoding images that can be referenced in the HTML version of a message.
-How parts are consumed is a matter of what headers are present in the parts and the capabilities of the MUA.
+Essentially, the top structure of the email defines it as a multipart message, indicating that it contains multiple sections with different content types.
+These sections are separated by boundary delimiters.
+Each section acts as a distinct email message, complete with its own headers and body content, specifying the type of content it contains.

+In our example, the email includes both HTML and plain text versions of the same message.
+The top-level structure's content type provides a clue to the email client about which version to display first.
+So, if you ever find yourself frustrated by an email displaying in HTML when you prefer plain text, it's likely because either the email wasn't multipart and lacked a plain text version, or the Content-Type header didn't provide the necessary guidance to your email client.

+Multipart messages can serve various purposes.
+While our example aimed to provide alternative formats for the message, other parts could include attachments or encode images referenced in the HTML version.
+How these parts are handled depends on the headers present and the capabilities of your email client.